Int13Consulting/azureai-code-analyzer/README.md

-# ChatGPT Code Analyzer for Visual Studio Code
+# AzureAI Code Analyzer for Visual Studio Code

+This is a fork of ChatGPT code analyizer (https://github.com/MilindPurswani/chatgpt-code-analyzer#) updated to use the Azure AI APIs instead of ChatGPT.
+The main benifit is it can now use private instances of Azure AI and operate entirely inside an enterprise firewall if desired.

-The ChatGPT Code Analyzer is a Visual Studio Code extension that uses the OpenAI ChatGPT API to analyze your code and detect potential security vulnerabilities.
+The AzureAI Code Analyzer is a Visual Studio Code extension that uses the OpenAI Azure API to analyze your code and detect potential security vulnerabilities.
 The extension works with various file types and supports both single file and whole project analysis.

 ## Features